Sid911/sentencepiece/README.md

+# Sentenpiece Dart wrapper source
-> This is a fork of original Sentencepiece project modified for use in **Sentencepiece Dart** wrapper package.
+This is a experimental fork of original Sentencepiece project modified for use in **Sentencepiece Dart** wrapper package.
 For more documentation look at the package page.

+Modifications made :
+- Added C wrapper for the original sentencepiece_processor.h in file sentencepiece_processor_c.h.
+- Changed Cmake File for option to add quick options to turn on or off builds of *static* and *shared* library.
+    > This might cause error for `SPM_ENABLE_EXECUTBLES` option if enabled as this repo is not focused on it.
+- Removed a bit of logging temporily in common.cc which was causing error during android compilation.

-# SentencePiece (Google)
+# SentencePiece (Google) Original

 [![Build Status](https://travis-ci.org/google/sentencepiece.svg?branch=master)](https://travis-ci.org/google/sentencepiece)
 [![Build status](https://ci.appveyor.com/api/projects/status/vxoub3qx4fwpysyq?svg=true)](https://ci.appveyor.com/project/taku910/sentencepiece)